joostit/smoothkml/README.md

-# SmoothKml
+Smooth KML
+(c) 2018 Joost Haverkort

-Utility for removing unneeded data from a kml file for VFRadar to use
+Utility for smoothing out polygon data in a KML file, to make it faster to read for VFRadar.